ahale212/Acceptance-Test/PITCHME.md

     * Automated tests that ensure newly deployed code works in environment

 +++
-### Back End
+### SMOKE TESTING
 <img src="./assets/smoketest.jpg" width="250" height="250"/>

-  * Smoke Tests
   * Run after deploying new apps/infrastructure
   * Ensures all back end services wire together successfully
-      * Oracle, Cassandra, RabbitMQ, Kafka, etc.

 +++
-### Back End
+### END-TO-END-TESTING
 <img src="./assets/endToEnd.jpg" width="450" height="450"/>

-  * End-to-End Tests
   * Run after new code is deployed
   * Ensures data flows with the right values from beginning to end

 +++
-### Back End
-  * Smoke Test Example
+### SMOKE TEST EXAMPLE
   * Trigger: Deployed application with new database connection URL
   * Test: Test application runs and attempts to query database with JDBC template call
   * Results:
     * Success: Retrieves data from JDBC query - Environment is UP!
     * Failure: Connection refused - Environment is DOWN!

 +++
-### Back End
+### END-TO-END-TESTING EXAMPLE
-  * End-to-End Example
   * Trigger: Deployed application with code changes for calculations
   * Test: Test application initiates data flow with known data and expects correct values to appear at the end of the flow
   * Results:
     * Success: Data retrieved from end of flow has correct value
     * Failure: Data retrieved from end of flow has incorrect value or data does not appear at the end of the flow

 +++

-### Back End
+### Health Check
 <img src="./assets/health_check.jpg" width="350" height="200"/>

-  * Health Check Endpoint Tests

   * An alternative to Smoke testing
   * Works well on web applications

     * Create a health route which calls each service and posts the status codes to the route.
     * Goes beyond acceptance test functionailty and lends itself well to application support
 +++
-### Back End
-  * Health Check Example
+### Health Check Example
   * Trigger: Deployed application
   * Test: Call the Endpoint and check the response is a 200
   * Results:
     * Success: All service calls return 200 - Results in App is HEALTHY!
     * Failure: If one service returns a 500 - App is SICK!

 +++
-### Front End
+### UI TESTING
 <img src="./assets/dont-always-test.jpg" width="250" height="250" />

-  * UI Tests

 +++
 ### CI/CD Acceptance Tests